vipcxj/jasync/README.md

     // This is a normal webflux method.
     @GetMapping("/{department}/salary")
     public Mono<Double> getEmployeeTotalSalaryByDepartment(@PathVariable String department) {
-        // Use unwrap method to transform the Promise object back to the Mono object. return _getEmployeeTotalSalaryByDepartment(department).unwrap(Mono.class);
+        // Use unwrap method to transform the JPromise object back to the Mono object. return _getEmployeeTotalSalaryByDepartment(department).unwrap(Mono.class);
     }
 }